38 Types of Spiders in Maryland

 20. Flower Crab Spider

 The flower crab spider is a type of spider that is a family member of the crab spiders.
-It is common to find these arachnids near flowers or in other places where they can easily camouflage themselves.
+It is common to find these arachnids near flowers or places where they can easily camouflage themselves.

 These types of spiders in Maryland are typically found in gardens and fields but can also be seen on windowsills and walls.